aelse/dot-ssh-config/README.md

 Example configurations
 ----------------------

-Here is how to use it.

 The simplest example

     host1 192.168.0.10

+If the host is dns resolvable of course that's ok

+    host1a someserver.example.com

 Similar, but login as root user

     host2 192.168.0.20 User=root

 You can also provide ssh options

     host3 192.168.0.21 ServerAliveInterval=10

 The server may have ssh listening on a strange port

     host4 192.168.0.22 Port=2828

 A straight-forward local tunneled port example

     webproxy 192.168.0.30 forward=3128:localhost:3128

 Or tunnel to another host

     webproxy 192.168.0.31 forward=8080:proxy1.example.com:8080 forward=2222:proxy1.example.com:22

-An example jump host
+An example jump host, with dns resolvable on the jump host

     jumpbox1 192.168.0.40 {
-      webserver1 10.0.0.100
+      webserver1 web1.my-internal-dns.com
       dbserver1 10.0.0.200 User=mysql
     }

 And of course we can chain jump hosts

     jumpbox2 192.168.0.50 {